kelseydang/BENG183_Project/BENG183_Project/BENG183_Project.md

 **Insert “common methods in machine learning fall under three categories”**

-  - <span style="color:red">Supervised:</span> methods are commonly used for classification and regression and require known labels as input with your data.
+  - Supervised: methods are commonly used for classification and regression and require known labels as input with your data.
     Supervised learning usually involves using a subset of the labeled data as a training set and the remaining of the data as the testing set to determine its accuracy.
-  - <span style="color:red">Unsupervised:</span> methods are commonly
-    used for clustering and dimensionality reduction and take as input a dataset that is unlabeled.
+  - Unsupervised: methods are commonly used for clustering and dimensionality reduction and take as input a dataset that is unlabeled.
 For unsupervised learning, hidden patterns can be organized into meaningful subsets.
-  - <span style="color:red">Semisupervised:</span> learning methods
-    takes a mixture of both labeled and unlabeled samples that can be used to explain the structure of the data as well as make new predictions of unlabeled samples.
+  - Semisupervised: learning methods takes a mixture of both labeled and unlabeled samples that can be used to explain the structure of the data as well as make new predictions of unlabeled samples.

 Example focused on Supervised Learning: